danishanis/ETL-HealthCare-Fund-Factoring/README.md

    - `exceptions` — all mismatches (late, short, over-pay, unmatched).
    - `run_audit` — record counts across all layers for auditability.

+5. **PySpark integration**
+   - A demo Spark task (`spark_bank_demo`) reads from `raw.bank_transactions`, applies a trivial transform, and writes into `stg.bank_txn_spark_demo`.
+   - This runs in parallel with the main DAG flow to safely demonstrate Spark–Airflow–Postgres integration without risk to the core pipeline.

 ---

 ## 📂 Repository Structure